Loading and Processing Contig Data

 contig_list <- list(S1, S2, S3, S4)

-Beyond the default 10x Genomic Cell Ranger pipeline outputs, scRepertoire supports the following single-cell formats:
+Beyond the default 10x Genomics Cell Ranger pipeline outputs, scRepertoire supports various other single-cell immune receptor sequencing formats through the loadContigs() function.

 contig.output <- c("~/Documents/MyExperiment")